gogamarra/Automated-ELK-Stack/README.md

 - SCREENSHOTS - Success Build and Dashboard Confirmation
 - How to Use the Ansible Playbook Builds

-## Deliverables
+## Deliverables and Network Diagram
-- ANSIBLE files that generate and configure the highlighted orange areas in the following diagram.
+- ANSIBLE playbook files that generate and configure the highlighted orange areas in the following diagram.
+- The process can be repeated ad hoc or automatically by rerunning the playbooks

 ![ Deployment Architecture](./images/network-diagram-elkstack.jpg)